Determining What Constitutes Taxable Compensation

 Which Employee Fringe Benefits are Subject to Payroll Taxes?

-The following is a list of employee fringe benefits at least partially exempt from payroll taxes:
+The following are employee fringe benefits at least partially exempt from payroll taxes:

 - health plan payments, including both insurance premiums and payments from health plans for medical expenses, to or on behalf of an employee, employee's spouse, or employee's dependents